 Even though the alliance with VW is “only just a month or two more than a year old,” Clarke commented that at Navistar, “we are tickled to death with how this alliance is functioning,” reported Seeking Alpha.
 “These are great partners for us.”

-“Quite frankly, an issue that we’ve had is we think of more projects to work on that can really create value for .. both partners than we can staff—that we can catch (up) with at the present time,” he said.
+“Quite frankly, an issue that we’ve had is we think of more projects to work on that can really create value for both parties and both partners than we can staff—that we can catch (up) with at the present time,” he concluded.
 “So, our thoughts really haven’t turned to that thought process, because we’re really working to maximize the value of the alliance.
 And quite frankly, we’re just tapping into that.”

 Of the partnership with VW, he said Navistar is “exceedingly pleased.”